opensearch-project/documentation-website/_ingest-pipelines/processors/join.md

 |-----------|-----------|-----------|
 `field` | Required | The name of the field to which the join operator is applied.
 Must be an array.
 `separator` | Required | A string separator to use when joining field values.
 If not specified, then the values are concatenated without a separator.
 `target_field` | Optional | The field to assign the cleaned value to.
-If not specified, field is updated in-place.
+If not specified, then the field is updated in place.
 `description` | Optional | Description of the processor's purpose or configuration.
 `if` | Optional | Conditionally execute the processor.
 `ignore_failure` | Optional | Ignore failures for the processor.
 See [Handling pipeline failures]({{site.url}}{{site.baseurl}}/ingest-pipelines/pipeline-failures/).